-Rock Creek pharmaceuticals states that because anatabine is found in things like peppers and egg plants, it is not new and can be sold as a supplement.
-In the end, the FDA won and and Rock Creek stopped making Anatabloc.
+Rock Creek pharmaceuticals state that because anatabine is found in things like peppers and eggplants, it is not new and can be sold as a supplement.
+In the end, the FDA won, and Rock Creek stopped making Anatabloc.

 Problems with the FDA have not stopped people from hoping for the return of Anatabloc.

-This has not stopped people who loved Anatabloc to continue to hold out hope.
+This has not stopped people who loved Anatabloc from continuing to hold out hope.
 Former customers have launched a petition at Change.org to petition the FDA to reverse their decision and let Anatabloc be sold again.

 While this supplement was once VERY popular and sold at GNC and other stores, it is no longer permitted to be sold in the US.
 The FDA forced Rock Creek Pharmaceuticals to stop the production of Anatabloc.